Skip to main content

 • How much could loft insulation save me?

 A semi-detached home upgrading from no loft insulation to 300mm typically saves £300–£450 per year on heating (Energy Saving Trust figures).
-The work is often fully funded under ECO4 or GBIS, so the saving is pure gain.
+The work is often fully funded under ECO4, so the saving is pure gain.

 • When should I choose multifoil over PIR or mineral wool?